 - feeding children smaller, more frequent meals

-- not feeding children the foods noted above
+- not feeding children foods that can trigger acid reflux (noted above)